Kanaganahalli: History

 The excavation remains at Kanaganahalli can be dated to between the 1st century BC to the 3rd century AD.

 In circa the 1st century BC, the stupa at Kanganahalli was constructed as per the inscriptions referred to as Hama Chaitya, and it was patronized by the Mahayana division of Buddhism during the 3rd and 4th centuries AD.
 During the Satavahana period, the Amaravati School of art made a deep impact on the sculptural and architectural forms of the Kanaganahalli region.
 This was indeed a period of great artistic efflorescence that gave the maha chaitya an impressive form "unsurpassed" in the history of stupa architecture in the south India.

 The sculptured panels of the medhi (circular terrace), two dimensional sculptures and typical animal motifs are of an indigenous nature.
 They exhibit a transition phase between the early Amaravati sculptural art and the later, more elaborately sculptured panels of Nagarjunakonda.

-The artistry of Kanaganahalli reveals fascinating differences from its Amaravati counterparts.
+The artistry of Kanaganahalli reveals notable differences from its Amaravati counterparts.
 At Kanaganahalli we can see carvings that reflect the geometric patterns, floral motifs, dress and ornamentation, and a stacked composition of the subject matter in the large sculptured panels that creates a flat illusion of depth.

 A portrait of the Mauryan emperor Ashoka is depicted at Kanaganahalli, known through an inscription found during excavations of 1994-1998 (see below).
 Portraits of Shatavahana kings Simuka and Vasishthiputra Pulumavi are also represented.

 At Kanaganahalli, the anda or dome portion of the stupa is partially in view, although the majority of the architectural members and sculptural panels are not in their original position.